gvwilson/sensibleadventures/nardica/nardica.md

 she was doing she spun around, swinging the toolbox in a sharp arc.
 Its rising edge hit the *Taroona* crewman beneath his knee with a crack.

 "Aargh!
-Shadding hack, ya wheezy---" The toolbox in Wales' right hand connected with the side of sailor's head with a thud.
+Shaddin' hack, ya wheezy---" The toolbox in Wales' right hand connected with the side of sailor's head with a thud.
 The Aussie hit the cobblestones in a heap.